 We believe in providing an excellent quality of life for our hard-working huskies.
 We take one or two on our guided canoe trips, and we have four one-acre pens where they run loose and play during the summer months.

 Our commitment to our dogs does not stop when they retire from pulling.
 We have a very active elder retirement community in our house.
 We take excellent care of our dogs from birth to death.
 They are part of our family.

 Teslin is one of Polly’s dogs.
-He is 7 years old now.
-Teslin is a very obedient dog and leads Polly’s 3rd team.
-He always wants to please, is very intelligent and gets along with all people and other dogs.
-Teslin weighs about 90 lbs.
-You couldn’t ask for a nicer personality in a dog plus he works hard!!!
+He is seven years old now.
+Teslin is a very obedient dog and leads Polly’s third team.
+He always wants to please, is very intelligent, and gets along with all people and other dogs.
+Teslin weighs about 90 pounds.
+You couldn’t ask for a nicer personality in a dog plus he’s a hard worker!